-the employer.
-This figure increased by 13.7%, growing to an estimated \$20.6 billion in 2003.20

-The cost to employers for providing these benefits has been increasing, due to an increasing number of retirees, as well as increased per capita costs.
-According to Mercer, between 2002 and 2003, retiree medical costs for pre-Medicare eligibles increased by 14% (with premiums increasing from \$6,956 to \$7,948) and by 11% (with premiums increasing from \$2,702 to \$3,003) for Medicare eligible retirees.21
+According to a Kaiser/Hewitt January 2005 survey on retiree health benefits, among their surveyed 300 employers with more than 1,000 employees, total costs for employer-sponsored retiree coverage were \$20.8 billion in 2004, including costs paid by the retiree and the employer, estimated to increase to \$22.9 billion for 2005.23 The cost to employers for providing these benefits has been increasing, due to an increasing number of retirees, as well as increased per capita costs.
+According to Mercer, between 2003 and 2004, per-person retiree medical costs for pre-Medicare eligibles increased by 8% (from \$7,634 to \$8,247) and by 7.8% (from \$3,060 to \$3,300) for Medicare-eligible retirees.24

-Looking at an overall premium increase for employer-sponsored health insurance (not solely premium increases for retiree health insurance), according to the Kaiser/HRET 2004 annual survey, increases in health insurance premiums are outpacing increases in both workers' earning and overall inflation.
-For example, premiums increased by 11.2% from 2003 to 2004, compared with a 2.2% increase in earnings and a 2.3% increase in inflation.22 In the early 1990s premium increases were smaller each year, bottoming out at less than a 1% increase in 1996.
-However, increases have gotten progressively larger since then, reaching double digits in 2001.
-There was a slowdown in the increase between 2003 and 2004 from 13.9% to 11.2%, although still a double digit increase.
-Double digit increases in premiums are expected to continue, in part due to the anticipated continuation of the upwards turn in the underwriting cycle, and in part due to increasing costs (inflation and utilization) of medical claims.23 The largest of these increases appear to be concentrated in the smallest firms.
+Looking at the overall premium increase for employer-sponsored health insurance (not solely premium increases for retiree health insurance), according to the Kaiser/HRET 2005 annual survey, increases in health insurance premiums are outpacing increases in both workers' earning and overall inflation.
+For example, premiums increased by 9.2% from 2004 to 2005, compared with a 2.7% increase in earnings and a 3.5% increase in inflation.25 In the early 1990s premium increases were smaller each year, bottoming out at less than a 1% increase in 1996.
+However, increases soon became progressively larger over time, reaching double digits by 2001.
+Recently, the increases have slowed to 11.2% between 2003 and 2004, and to 9.2% between 2003 and 2004.
+Increases in premiums are expected to continue, in part due to increasing costs (inflation and utilization) of medical claims.26 The largest of these increases appear to be concentrated in the smallest firms.